toschmi/ndaexam/readme.md

 3. Construct a RP of this embedded time series.
 Check different options of recurrence criteria and discuss your final choice.
 Interpret the visual appearance of the RP.

-4. Compute the $\tau$-recurrence rate as a function of $\tau$ and display the results.
-Check different filtering options (low-pass, high-pass, band-pass filter) and their impact on the $\tau$-recurrence rate.
+4. Compute the \tau-recurrence rate as a function of \tau and display the results.
+Check different filtering options (low-pass, high-pass, band-pass filter) and their impact on the \tau-recurrence rate.

-5. Make a fourier transform of all the $\tau$-recurrence rate and show the squared absolute values of these transforms as a function of the sampling period (recurrence based powerspectrum).
+5. Make a fourier transform of all the \tau-recurrence rate and show the squared absolute values of these transforms as a function of the sampling period (recurrence based powerspectrum).

 6. Make a Fourier Analysis of the original time series and compare and discuss the powerspectrum with the recurrence based powerspectrum.